rajatagarwal14/blacklab-ai-apps/giniexport-extension/README.md

 ### For Google Chrome:

-1. **Download the Extension**
+1. **Download and Unzip the Extension**
+   - Download the **giniexport-extension.zip** file
+   - Right-click the downloaded file
+   - Select "Extract All" (Windows) or double-click to unzip (Mac)
-   - Download all the files in the `giniexport-extension` folder to your computer
+   - Save the unzipped folder somewhere easy to find
    - Keep them all together in one folder

 2. **Open Chrome Extensions Page**